fluxninja/aperture/docs/content/reference/configuration/policies.md

 ([V1Port](#v1-port)) Lower bound of the moving average.

-Used during the warm-up stage analoguously to `max_envelope`.
+Used during the warm-up stage analogously to `max_envelope`.

 </dd>
 </dl>